 Reduce Sports Injuries With Mouth Guards in Minneapolis & Minnetonka, MN

-Playing on a sports team is a staple of any childhood, from playing little league baseball to college football.
+Playing on a sports team is a staple of any childhood, from little league baseball to college football.
 Regardless of the sport, players will benefit from wearing the proper protection such as shin guards, shoulder pads, helmets, cleats, and mouth guards.
 While most sports go over the necessary gear that the child will need to wear to each game, they may not require mouth guards.
 With that in mind, mouth guards can be the deciding factor that saves a child’s teeth.

 Risks of Store-Bought Mouth Guards

 While many parents will invest in a store-bought mouth guard, they may not realize the risk.
 The mouth guard will not be a perfect fit for the child’s teeth with store-bought mouth guards.
 Due to the improper fit, a child will face a greater risk of damaging their teeth during the sport or game.
-A professional mouth guard will be a perfect fit for the child’s teeth that will not run the risk of falling out during the game.
+A professional mouth guard will be a perfect fit for the child’s teeth that will not risk falling out during the game.

 Several reasons why a professional mouth guard will be much better than a store-bought brand over the counter include:

 - Less of a chance for the mouth guard falling out regularly

 - The mouth guard will be a comfortable fit for the child

 - Better and more efficient protection for the teeth